dwjohnston/marvel-explorer/README.md

 The tidiest solution I can see is to use a browser extension like [Referer Control for Chrome](https://chrome.google.com/webstore/detail/referer-control/hnkcfpcejkafcihlgbojoidoihckciin), and use get https://localhost:3000  to be modified to be https://example.com (for example).

 I think in a real world setting, this is the best solution.
-However for the purposes of this exercise, I'll keep with option 2 as - I dont' want to tell me 'you have to install this extension to get this work' - even though that is what you would do in a workplace.
+However for the purposes of this exercise, I'll keep with option 2 as - I dont' want to tell people 'you have to install this extension to get this work' - even though that is what you would do in a workplace.

 ## Design